What is Diamond?

 The crystalline, sparkling structure of the diamond allows its cutting into various smaller structures and then applying a design on it.
 It has a high level of optical dispersion that makes it beautiful as well as unique when placed with other metals such as platinum, silver, gold, titanium, tungsten, and more.
 According to reports, almost 30% of the diamonds mined from the earth’s interiors are used in the pure gem trade, and the rest 70% are used in other fields.

 Other than applying in jewellery, diamonds are also a majorly used metal in industries.
 According to reports, it is the hardest metal found on earth and so it conducts heat very well.
 Both the synthetic parts and the diamonds themselves are used widely in industries.
 The lab-created ones have similar properties as the real gems but the possibility of obtaining them is quite less.
-Also, the natural gems do not appear similar to the real ones and only a few percentages of them can be used by the industries.
+Also, the natural gems do not appear similar to the real ones and only a few percent of them can be used by the industries.
 Some are present in the form of “bort” and small pieces of diamonds and their dust.

 Since it is the hardest metal available, hence it can be used to cut the hard tress and also help polish them.
 It also serves as an important component in the making of rubies and sapphires.